Shawfield Stadium: Demise and closure

 It was the last remaining licensed track in Scotland until its closure in 2020.
-The venue then remained unused for two years following the Covid-19 pandemic.
-In October 2022 the owner Billy King died of a suspected heart attack, ending the likelihood of the stadium reopening.
-It had previously been reported that the owners were looking to redevelop the site for housing, pending the results of an environmental report on the contamination there.
+The venue then remained unused for two years following the COVID-19 pandemic.
+In October 2022 the owner Billy King died of a suspected heart attack.
+Following his death, no further plans to reopen the stadium were announced.
+It had previously been reported that the owners were considering redevelopment of the site for housing, pending the results of an environmental report investigating potential land contamination.

+In October 2023, plans were unveiled for the redevelopment of the site, involving the demolition of the stadium and its replacement with a mixed use development including housing and retail.